Roloway monkey: Communication

-It is known that many primates have very advanced methods of communicating to one another.
-The Roloway monkey is no exception, as it has many different types of calls and sounds it will make based on the scenario.
-The monkey is known to croak, chuckle, shriek, and will even make distinct yelling sounds when it senses a threat, and wants to warn the others in the group.
-Another frequent call is one that the males of the haram will make.
-This is known as a gathering call and it lets the females and juveniles of the group know that they should return to their home range, near the male.
-Verbal communications are not the only forms of communication the Roloway employs.
-Many individuals will perform physical communications, including facial expressions, posture, hand signals, and even actions.
-The eyebrows of the monkey can also be a giveaway for the emotion it is trying to portray.
-Raised eyebrows can be used to show threatening signals.
-In addition, their eyes are important, as a Roloway that is staring is one that is showing dominance and threats.
-Finally, they use their mouth and teeth as a way of being either dominant or submissive, and different mouth movements or shapes can mean different things.
-When showing teeth in a smile, the monkey is usually submissive, but when growling and wide open, with a pushed out jaw, the monkey is aggressing.
-Within their groups, there are levels of hierarchy, and distinct communication, both physical and verbal, is needed in order to maintain a peaceful structure, and to reduce tension and fighting.
-This is where grooming becomes so essential, as it allows for stronger bonds and sharing of information to occur.
+Many primates are known to have very advanced methods of communication.
+The Roloway monkey is no exception, as it has many different types of calls and sounds it makes based on the situation.
+The monkey is known to croak, chuckle, and shriek, and even makes distinct yelling sounds when it senses a threat and wants to warn the others in the group.
+Another frequent call the males of the haram make is known as a gathering call; it lets the females and juveniles of the group know that they should return to their home range, near the male.
+Many individuals also perform physical communications, including facial expressions, posture, hand signals, and even actions.
+The eyebrows of the monkey can indicate the emotion it is trying to portray.
+Raised eyebrowsare used to show threatening signals.
+Also, staring is used to show dominance and threats.
+Finally, the mouth and teeth are used to show either dominance or submission, and different mouth movements or shapes can mean different things.
+When showing teeth in a smile, the monkey is usually submissive, but when growling and wide open, with a pushed-out jaw, the monkey is showing aggression.
+Within groups, levels of hierarchy exist, and distinct communication, both physical and verbal, is needed to maintain peace and reduce tension and fighting.
+Grooming, then, becomes essential, as it allows for stronger bonds and sharing of information to occur.